Christian, Jews

 How’s that for a quick answer?
 Wow!
 I’m still trying to learn this lesson.
 I believe it is the key to influencing others.

-Because I have worked in 5 different public schools, I have seen abuse that the average middle-class person may never be exposed to – examples of abuse, neglect, and suffering that break my heart.
+Because I have worked in 5 different public schools, I have seen abuse that the average middle-class person may never be exposed to – examples of abuse, neglect, and suffering that breaks my heart.
 May God soften our hearts and teach us to walk in love.

 “… if I have a faith that can move mountains, but do not have love, I am nothing … Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 1 Corinthians 13:2-8 NIV Read full chapter

-Photo by Kenny Eliason on Unsplash
+Photo by Sigmund on Unsplash

 “He has shown you, O mortal, what is good.